 BAMTech agreed to pay $300m for exclusive rights to develop and distribute esports tournaments using Riot’s extremely popular League of Legends title.
 The agreement puts them in charge of all future LoL distribution and live broadcasts until 2023.

 $90m is a large figure for Twitch to splash out, especially when you consider that the Overwatch League has yet to get underway.
-While early expectations are high, there is no guarantee that that will lead to success.
+While early expectations are high, there is no guarantee that will lead to success.

 However, according to Pannekeet, the Overwatch League twitch deal presents a big opportunity for the streaming platform: